Hyacinth Morgan: Political career

 However, the Labour Party split at the 1931 general election over fiscal policy; Prime Minister Ramsay MacDonald had left the party to form a National Government with the support of the Conservative Party and some Liberals, and Labour's national share of the vote fell from 37% to 31%.
 In most seats, Liberal and Conservative candidates agreed a single candidate would stand against Labour.
-As a result, Labour retained only 52 of the 287 seats it had previously won in 1929.
-Morgan's Camberwell seat was such seat lost.
+As a result Labour retained only 52 of the 287 constituencies it had won in 1929, and Morgan's Camberwell seat was one of the seats lost.

 He did not stand for Parliament again until 1940, when the Labour MP William Kelly resigned his Rochdale seat.
 At the by-election in July 1940, Morgan was elected unopposed.
 He was then re-elected in 1945 with only a 10% majority.
 At the 1950 general election he moved to the safer Warrington seat, which he won with a comfortable 19% majority.
-He won re-election in 1951 and retired from the Parliament at the 1955 general election.
+He won re-election in 1951 and retired from Parliament at the 1955 general election.

 In the periods he was not serving as a Member Parliament, Morgan returned to the practice of medicine.
 In 1936 he worked with Charles Brook and other members of the Labour-affiliated Socialist Medical Association to found the Spanish Medical Aid Committee to provide supplies and a uniformed medical unit to the Republican side in the Spanish Civil War.
 He served as a member of the Confederation of Health Service Employees (COHSE) union National Executive Committee and COHSE's Medical Guild from 1946 to 1951.
 Morgan died in 1956, aged 70.